 There's a general seed planting rule that says you should plant a seed to a depth that is 3 times its thickness.
 That means fat bean seeds can be planted 1 to 3 inches deep and tiny carrot seeds should barely be covered.
 Most seed packets will take the guesswork out of the process and tell you how deep to plant the seeds.
 It's a good idea to follow these recommendations because a seed that is planted too deeply might not have enough stored energy to push itself above the soil line.

 There's an exception to every rule, including the best practices for planting seeds.
 Some seeds need the stimulus of light hitting them before they will break dormancy and start to germinate.
 Very often it is the seeds that self-sow, that require light.
 Seeds, such as balloon flower (Platycodon grandiflorus) and poppies, that drop their seeds on the soil and germinate where they land are responding to environmental factors that include having light hit them.

 Seeds that Germinate Best if Exposed to Light

 There are several seeds that actually germinate best if they are exposed to light.
 If these seeds are covered in soil, chances are good they will remain dormant and never sprout until conditions improve.
 It seems counter-intuitive not to bury seeds, but these seeds should only be pressed onto the surface of the soil and kept moist, to germinate.
 They include:

 - Balloon Flower

-Most plants that self-sow in your garden are able to germinate without being covered with soil.
-However, that doesn't necessarily mean they absolutely need light.
+While most plants that self-sow in your garden are able to germinate without being covered with soil, that doesn't necessarily mean they absolutely need light.